iphoneintosh/kali-docker/README.md

 docker pull iphoneintosh/kali-docker:latest
 ```

+You can also pull images with preconfigured metapackages: `iphoneintosh/kali-docker:default`, `iphoneintosh/kali-docker:large`, or `iphoneintosh/kali-docker:top10`.

 ## 2) Run

 Second, start a new container from the previously pulled image.
 This opens a new shell on your console as well as a Kali Desktop which you can access in your browser on `https://localhost:8080/vnc.html`.